Realize your own projects at TU Munich - Live out your DIY passion

 3D printer #

-The Student Council of Mathematics, Physics, Computer Science, and Chemistry (FSMPIC) recently acquired two Ultimaker 2 3D printers and makes them available to all students at a very fair price.
-You don’t have to operate the machine yourself, but simply upload the CAD files of the component to be printed on the homepage of the FSMPIC and wait for the print job to be completed.
+The Student Council for Mathematics, Physics, Computer Science and Chemistry (FSMPIC) has had 3D printers since 2015 and makes them available to all students at a very fair price.
+You do not have to operate the machine yourself, but simply upload the CAD files of the component to be printed on the FSMPIC homepage and wait for the print job to be completed.